luoshao23/CFA/level_3/Fixed_income_and_equity_management.md

       + outperform a benchmark
       + generate positive absolute returns(买保护): buy CDS/put option, or short verizon bonds
     + bond structure: the priority in the capital structure
+    + issuance date: recently issued bonds have narrower bid-offer spreads and greater daily transaction volume
+    + supply: new bond issue make the existing bonds decline in value
+    + issue size: 大流动性好，但是debt ratio高，违约风险提高
 + top-down approach
+  + macro factor, important!
+  + desired credit quality determination
+    + credit cycle
+    + credit spread changes: a good predictor to default
+  + assess the credit quality
+    + average credit rating: arithmetic weighting (S&P) and non-arithmetic (Moody's)weightings. arithmetic weighting (S&P) will underestimate its credit risk
+    + average OAS
+    + average spread duration
+    + duration times spread: DTS = spread duration * OAS
+  + industry sector allocation
+    + quantitative tools: such as regression
+    + information
+    + financial ratio analysis
+  + expected excess return in top-down approach
+    + $EXR \approx (s \times t) - (\Delta s \times SD) - (t \times p \times L)$

+#### bottom-up portfolio construction

+portfolio construction: 1) divided the universe into sectors, 2) weightings of these sector(market value, spread duration)

+when cannot obtain desired bonds:

++ substitution
++ indexing: portfolio to mirror the performance
++ cash: hold cash to wait if the bonds will soon be available

+#### top-down approach

+1. interest rate measurement and management
+   + manage interest rate exposure 1) derivatives
+     + advantages: key rate durations can be controlled independently of credit spread curve exposure; high liquidity
+     + disadvantages: not willing to use
+   + manage interest rate exposure 2) maturity management
+     + advantages: without derivatives
+     + disadvantages:
+       + difficult to match key rate duration
+       + duration and yield curve exposure will change in the same direction
+       + without using derivatives, impossible to structure portfolio with low interest rate exposure
+     + manage interest rate exposure 3) volatility management
+       + managed with credit securities (callable bonds / MBS) or with derivatives (options)
+2. country and currency exposure
+3. spread curves

+#### ESG consideration in portfolio management

+> ESG: environmental, social, and governance

++ relative value considerations: poor ESG practice with more credit risk
++ guideline constraints (negative impact)
++ positive impact investing opportunity
++ portfolio-level risk measures
+  + monitoring of exposures to ESG-related risk factors
+  + targeting an average ESG portfolio score

+### liquidity risk

+measure of secondary market liquidity risk

++ US data are used
++ trading volume
++ spread sensitivity to fund outflows
++ bid-ask spreads

+structural industry changes and liquidity risk

++ structural changes following the 2008-2009 global financial crisis
+  + new regulations
+  + dealers became more risk averse
++ effects in liquidity risk
+  + dealer decrease bond positions -> decrease liquidity
+  + reduce position concentration -> increase liquidity

+management of liquidity risk

++ holding cash
++ managing position sizes: more liquid, greater weight
++ holding liquid, non-benchmark bonds
++ CDS index derivative to protect
++ ETF

+### tail risk

+> tail risk is the risk that there are more actual events in the tail of a porbability ditribution than probability models would predict

+asset tail risk

++ scenario analysis:
+  + historical scenario analysis
+  + hypothetical scenario analysis
++ correlation in scenario analysis

+manage tail risk

++ portfolio diversification
+  + advantage: may have only a modest incremental cost
+  + limitations:
+    + difficult to identify opportunities
+    + may not fully achieve an investor's objectives
++ tail risk hedge: CDS and options
+  + disadvantages:
+    + cost, expensive to hedge
+    + investors who cannot use derivatives

+### international credit markets

++ investment opportunities
+  + credit cycle
+  + credit quality or issuer (when market change extremely)
+  + sector composition (when market change extremely)
+  + market factor
++ risk consideration
+  + emerging markets credit (risk)
+    + concentration in commodities and banking
+    + government ownership
+      + advantage: provide support
+      + disadvantage: the uncertainty in the contractual rights and interests of non-domestic bondholders
+    + credit quiality
+      + apply a "sovereign ceiling", high concentration in both the lower portion of the investment-grade rating spectrum and the upper portion of high yield
+  + global liquidity (risk)
+  + currency risk
+  + legal risk

+### structured financial instruments

+include: mortgage-backed securities (MBS), asset-backed securities (ABS), collateralized debt obligations (CDOs) and covered bonds

++ MBS: a form of ABS thaht represent rights to receive cash flows from portfolios of mortgage loans
+  + advantages:
+    + high liquidity
+    + less default risk
+    + exposure to real estate
+    + exposure to expected changes in interest rate volatility (MBS negative convexity)
++ ABS: backed by several non-mortgage assets as collateral, including automobile loans, automobile lease receivables, credit card receivables, student loans, bank loans, and accounts receivable
+  + advantages:
+    + more liquid alternatives to corporate bonds for expressing views on some sectors
+    + can express views on consumer credit
+    + can provide portfolio diversification and return benefits
++ CDO: a security backed by a diversified pool of one or more debt obligations
+  + exposure to default correlations:
+    + senior/ mezzanine/ subordinated
+    + as correlation increase, value of mezzanine tranches increase
+    + correlation tend to be highly negative can profit selling the subordinated and buying the senior tranche (买不容易违约的)
+    + correlation tend to be highly positive can profit buying the subordinated and selling the senior tranche (都违约，买便宜的)
+  + advantages:
+    + relative value: 套利, 也可以使用sythetic CDO (buy T-bond + sell CDS)
+    + leveraged exposure to credit: mezzanine and equity tranches can gain additional return if the underlying collateral has strong returns
+  + disadvantages:
+    + do not provide much diversification
+    + do not offer unique exposure to a sector or market factor
++ covered bond: is a debt obligation issued by a financial institution, usually a bank, and backed by a segregated pool of assets called a coverd pool
+  + in the event of default, bondholders have recourse against both the financail institution and the assets in the cover pool.
+Because of this dual protection for creditors, covered bonds usually carry lower credit risk and offer lower yields than otherwise similar corporate bonds or ABS